Permissions on the azureiotsolutions.com site

 I'm a service administrator and I'd like to change the directory mapping between my subscription and a specific AAD tenant.
 How do I complete this task?

-I want to change a Service Administrator or Co-Administrator when logged in with an organisational account
+I want to change a Service Administrator or Co-Administrator when logged in with an organizational account

-See the support article Changing Service Administrator and Co-Administrator when logged in with an organisational account.
+See the support article Changing Service Administrator and Co-Administrator when logged in with an organizational account.